Hdoc1509/hygen.nvim/README.md

 ## Hygen-ed colored icons

 > [!NOTE]
-> This feature requires `nvim-web-devicons` plugin.
+> This utillity requires `nvim-web-devicons` plugin.

 `hygen.web-devicons` module exports a `get_icon(filename)` utility.
 It fallbacks to `get_icon_color()` utility of `nvim-web-devicons` if `filename` does not match